Tornadoes of 1987: July 21

 A rare high-altitude tornado struck Wyoming, uprooting over one million trees along its 24-mile path.
 The tornado was rated F4, and is among the most violent high-altitude tornadoes ever recorded.

-July 27
+July 23

-A landspout tornado struck Twentynine Palms, California with no serious damage.
-It was caught on film.
+An intense F3 tornado struck Maple Grove, Minnesota, where it completely destroyed 14 homes and damaged 298 others.

 July 31 (Canada)

-In Edmonton, Alberta, Canada an F4 tornado remained on the ground for an hour, cutting a swath of destruction 30.8 kilometres (19.1 mi) long and up to 1,300 metres (0.81 mi) wide in places.
+In Edmonton, Alberta, an F4 tornado remained on the ground for an hour, cutting a swath of destruction 30.8 kilometres (19.1 mi) long and up to 1,300 metres (0.81 mi) wide in places.
 The tornado killed 27 people and injured over 300 more.

 July 31 (China)

 An outbreak of tornadoes occurred in northeastern China, including an estimated F4 that hit Keshan County, Heilongjiang.

 August

 There were 63 tornadoes confirmed in the US in August.

 September

 There were 19 tornadoes confirmed in the US in September.

 October

 There was 1 tornado confirmed in the US in October.